 NOTE: If the A/T fluid level is too low, the oil pump will draw in air along with the A/T fluid, which will cause bubbles to form.
-This will in turn cause the hydraulic pressure to drop, which will result in late shifting and slipping of the clutches and brakes.
+If the A/T fluid level is too high, rotating components inside the transaxle will churn the fluid and air into a foamy liquid.
+Both conditions (level too low or too high) will cause the hydraulic pressure to drop, which will result in late shifting and slipping of the clutches and brakes.
+In either case, air bubbles can interfere with normal valve, clutch, and brake operation.
+Also, foaming can cause A/T.

 In either case, air bubbles can interfere with normal valve, clutch, and brake operation.
-Foaming can cause A/T fluid to escape from the transaxle vent, in which case it may be mistaken for a leak.
+Also, foaming can cause A/T fluid to escape from the transaxle vent where it may be mistaken for a leak.